jennybc/vanNH/README.md

 To do

-  * create a structure for serving multiple games
+  * sort out the offline access for Google spreadsheet
   * fix the Makefile for sync
   * write script to initialize a game
   * share link to [live game page](http://www.stat.ubc.ca/~jenny/notOcto/vanNH/vanNH_nowPlaying.html) with the right people